scottyschup/ruby-curriculum/debugging/common-exceptions.md

 Here we've mistyped the method name; the error tells us the name `favorite_nmber` hasn't been defined.
 Ruby looks for either a local variable or a method.
-It tell you that it was looking for the method `favorite_nmber` defined on the NumbersClass.
+It tells you that it was looking for the method `favorite_nmber` defined on the NumbersClass.

 ### Uninitialized Constant